Developing kured

 If a failure happen in periodics, something terribly wrong must have happened (or GitHub is failing at the creation of a kind cluster).
 Please monitor those failures carefully.

-Automated testing
+Functional testing

 sudo touch /var/run/reboot-required

-Example of testing with minikube
+Testing with minikube

 A test-run with minikube could look like this: